VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 ```

 ## Create a Dedicated Debugging Resource
-If a container has crashed or does not include an image with debugging capabilities, you can use `kubectl debug` to create a dedicated debugging resource with additional debugging capabilities and configurations.
+If a container has crashed or does not include an image with debugging tools, you can use `kubectl debug` to create a dedicated debugging resource with additional debugging capabilities and configurations.

-`kubectl debug` provides various two main ways to create debugging resources: add a temporary "ephemeral" container to an existing Pod, or make a copy of a Pod.
+`kubectl debug` provides two main ways of creating debugging resources: add a temporary "ephemeral" container to an existing Pod, or make a copy of a Pod.

 ### Add an Ephemeral Container
 You can launch a temporary ephemeral container in an existing Pod to add additional debugging tools that may not be available in your current container image.

-**Sample command**:
+**Example**:

 The following command adds an ephemeral busybox container to `mypod`.

 ```shell
 kubectl debug my-ephemeral-pod --it --image=busybox --target=my-ephemeral-pod
 ```
-**Sample output**:

 ```text
 Defaulting debug container name to debugger-8xzrl.